Weiwei Yi

 Weiwei was a Judge assistant and then a Prosecutor assistant in China from 2016 to 2019.
 She worked for Civil Trial Divisions, the Public Prosecution Division and the Patent Division across the Primary Procuratorate, Court and Intermediate Court of Intellectual Property.
 She holds an LL.M. in Intellectual Property and an M.Sc. in Business Management from the University of Glasgow.

 She co-founded and directs a Game Research Reading Group affiliated with Games&Gaming Lab, UofG.
-If you are interested in joining the group, feel free to contact her.
+If you want to join the group, please get in touch with her.

 Other Work/Intern Experiences: